 Molecular & supramolecular structure ⤴

-These repositories accept structural data for small molecules (COD); peptides and proteins (all); and larger assemblies (EMDB).
+These repositories accept structural data for small molecules; peptides and proteins (all); and larger assemblies (EMDB).

-Small molecule crystallographic data should be uploaded to Dryad or figshare before manuscript submission, and should include a .cif file, a structural figure with probability ellipsoids, and structure factors for each structure.
+Small molecule crystallographic data should be uploaded to Dryad or figshare before manuscript submission, and should include a .cif file, and structure factors for each structure.
 Both the structure factors and the structural output must have been checked using the IUCR's CheckCIF routine, and a copy of the output must be included at submission, together with a justification for any alerts reported.